 Swollen lymph nodes are usually a symptom of another condition, such as an infection, and they tend to resolve on their own within several weeks.

-It is best to consult a doctor if swollen lymph nodes persist for longer than 3 weeks or occur alongside other symptoms, such as high fever, abdominal pain, or night sweats.
+It is best to consult a doctor if swollen lymph nodes persist for longer than 2 weeks or if they occur alongside other symptoms, such as high fever, abdominal pain, or night sweats.
 The cause of the swelling will determine the treatment.